Brendon45/alx-interview/0x03-log_parsing/README.md

 - This initializes a dictionary named `status` with keys representing possible `HTTP status` codes and values set to 0, indicating the count of each `status code`.

 6.

+        counter = 0
+        data = 0

+- These lines initialize `counter` to 0, which will count the number of lines processed, and `data` to 0, which will hold the total file size.

+7.

+        try:
+            for line in sys.stdin:

+- This starts a `try` block to catch `KeyboardInterrupt` exceptions.
+The `for line in sys.stdin` loop reads each line from the standard input (stdin).

+8.

+        if counter == 10:
+            printx(data, status)
+            counter = 1
+        else:
+            counter = counter + 1

+- If `counter` equals 10, it calls the `printx` function to print the metrics and resets `counter` to 1.
+Otherwise, it increments `counter` by 1.

+9.

+        parsed = line.split()

+- This splits the current line into a list of strings, parsed.

+10.

+        try:
+            data = data + int(parsed[-1])
+        except Exception as e:
+            pass

+- This tries to add the last element of `parsed` (the file size) to `data`.
+If an exception occurs (e.g., if the last element is not an integer), it is caught and ignored.

+11.

+        try:
+            for key, value in status.items():
+                if key == parsed[-2]:
+                    status[key] = status[key] + 1
+        except Exception as e:
+            pass

+- This loop iterates through the `status` dictionary.
+If the second-to-last element of `parsed` matches a key in `status`, it increments the corresponding value in `status`.
+If an exception occurs (e.g., if the second-to-last element is not a valid status code), it is caught and ignored.

+12.

+        printx(data, status)
+       except KeyboardInterrupt as e:
+           printx(data, status)

+- After the loop ends (either normally or due to a `KeyboardInterrupt`), it calls `printx` to print the final metrics.

+- In summary, this script reads log lines from `stdin`, calculates the `total file size`, `counts the occurrences of specific HTTP status codes`, and prints the results every 10 lines or when interrupted by the user.